Windsor

 Do female guards participate in international ceremonies or only at Windsor Castle?

 Female Coldstream Guards participate in international and domestic ceremonial events.
-Beyond Windsor Castle, they are involved in state events like Trooping the Color, royal parades, and global diplomatic ceremonies where the Coldstream Guards represent British heritage.
+Beyond Windsor Castle, they are involved in state events like Trooping the Colour, royal parades, and global diplomatic ceremonies where the Coldstream Guards represent British heritage.

 Are there female musicians in the Band of the Coldstream Guards?